galaxor/a2council-blog/_posts/2023-04-09-planning-commission-wrapup-2023-04-04.markdown

 ---

-<span class="h-event">The next <span class="p-name">[Ann Arbor Planning Commission](https://www.a2gov.org/departments/planning/development-review/Pages/CityPlanningCommission.aspx) meeting</span> will be <time class="dt-start" datetime="2023-04-04T19:00-0400">Tuesday, April 4, 2023, at 7pm</time>.</span>
+<span class="h-event">The <span class="p-name">[Ann Arbor Planning Commission](https://www.a2gov.org/departments/planning/development-review/Pages/CityPlanningCommission.aspx) met</span> on <time class="dt-start" datetime="2023-04-04T19:00-0400">Tuesday, April 4, 2023, at 7pm</time>.</span>  This is my wrapup of what happened at the meeting.

-There's a thing on there that I'm worried about:  [A proposed new branch](#proposed-university-of-michigan-credit-union-at-2929-plymouth-road) of the [University of Michigan Credit Union](https://umcu.org/) at 2929 Plymouth Road, which is currently a weird [dingbat-style](https://en.wikipedia.org/wiki/Dingbat_%28building%29) office building that I used to work in.
-I think a standalone drive-through credit union is one of the worst possible uses of this land.
+I was watching mostly because I was concerned about [a proposed new branch](#proposed-university-of-michigan-credit-union-at-2929-plymouth-road) of the [University of Michigan Credit Union](https://umcu.org/) at 2929 Plymouth Road, which is currently a weird [dingbat-style](https://en.wikipedia.org/wiki/Dingbat_%28building%29) office building that I used to work in.
+It was proposed to be a standalone, single-story bank with a drive-through, which I thought was a horrendous waste of that land, and something that would prolong car culture.

-Also on the agenda:  An [interesting-looking discussion](#discussion-of-downtown-development-premiums) about the development incentives that the city offers to downtown developers, and how they might be changed in order to achieve the results we want, such as more housing downtown.
+Also on the agenda was a [discussion about the development incentives](#discussion-of-downtown-development-premiums) that the city offers to downtown developers, and how they might be changed in order to achieve the results we want, such as more housing downtown.

 <!--more-->